ashuaru/SPARQL-result-set-visualization/README.md

 6. To enable the local host server via command prompt `node app.js`.
 In browser, hit http://localhost:4800 to view the app.
 # Sample visualization chart
 ![Bubble chart](/client/images/bubble.PNG)
+This bubble chart describes the visualized result of top ten countries hosted most of the events in computer science research communities.
 # Running VizResu

 In browser, hit http://localhost:4800 to view the app.